prestonbridgers/ntd/README.md

 - Adding/deleting entries
 - Marking entries as complete/incomplete

-Running the program automatically creates an `entries.txt` file in the current directory.
+Running the program without arguments automatically creates a `todo.txt` file in the current directory.
 On exit, the list is saved to that same file.

 To add/delete/mark an entry, press the appropriate key, type the number